 Congratulations, you now have your own place.
-It is an exciting time, carefully planning what goes where and thinking about how to turn your condo into a catalog-worthy space.
+It is an exciting time, carefully planning what goes where and thinking about how to turn your condo room design into a catalog-worthy space

 Planning the design for your DMCI Homes condo — the look, feel, vibe — can be a thrilling experience, but also a stressful one.
 You try to figure out who you are and how to incorporate that into your space.
 After all, designing a condo is a personal thing, and everything should look and feel right for you.
 Are you the minimalist, chic, modern, or rustic type of person?
 Do you like to play it safe or go a little bit over the edge?